EnterpriseDB/repmgr/README.md

 switchover operations.

 This document covers `repmgr 3`, which supports PostgreSQL 9.4 and 9.3.
+This version can use `pg_basebackup` to clone standby servers, supports replication slots and cascading replication, doesn't require a restart after promotion, and has many usability improvements.

-For earlier PostgreSQL 9.x versions, please continue to use `repmgr 2`.
+Please continue to use `repmgr 2` with earlier PostgreSQL 9.x versions.
 For a list of changes since `repmgr 2` and instructions on upgrading to `repmgr 3`, see the "Upgrading from repmgr 2" section below.